zmaychek84/gaia/README.md

 The best way to contribute is by adding a new agent that covers a unique use-case.
 You can use any of the agents/bots under the ./agents folder as a starting point.
 If you prefer to avoid UI development, you can add a feature to the CLI tool first.
 For adding features to the GUI, please refer to our [UI Development Guide](docs/ui.md).

-## System Requirements
+# System Requirements

-GAIA with Ryzen AI Hybrid NPU/iGPU execution has been tested on the following systems.
-Any system that has the AMD Ryzen AI 9 HX 370 with NPU Driver 32.0.203.237 or higher should work.
-If you do not have access to a Ryzen AI system below, please use the generic installer instead.
+GAIA with Ryzen AI Hybrid NPU/iGPU execution has been tested on the system detailed below.
+Any system that has an AMD Ryzen AI 300-series processor with NPU Driver 32.0.203.237 on Windows 11 or newer should work.
+For more details on what is supported, see [here](https://www.amd.com/en/products/software/ryzen-ai-software.html#tabs-2733982b05-item-7720bb7a69-tab).

+⚠️ **NOTE**: GAIA works on Windows 11 Pro/Home and does not support macOS or Linux at this time.

+GAIA has been tested on the following system:

-- Systems: Asus ProArt PX13/P16, HP Omnibook or similar PC system with Ryzen AI 9 HX 370 or higher.
+- Systems: Asus ProArt PX13/P16, HP Omnibook with Ryzen AI 9 HX 370 series processor
-- OS: Windows 11 Pro/Home (GAIA does not support macOS or Linux at this time, [contact us](mailto:gaia@amd.com) if you need support for a particular platform)
+- OS: Windows 11 Pro
-- Processor: AMD Ryzen AI 9 HX 370 w/ Radeon 890M, 2000 Mhz, 12 Core(s), 24 Logical Processor(s)
+- Processor: AMD Ryzen AI 9 HX 370 w/ Radeon 840M
 - AMD Radeon 890M iGPU drivers: `32.0.12010.8007` and `32.0.12033.1030`
 - AMD NPU drivers: `32.0.203.237` or `32.0.203.240`
 - AMD Adrenalin Software: Install the latest version from [AMD's official website](https://www.amd.com/en/products/software/adrenalin.html)
-- Physical Memory: Minimum 16GB, Recommended 32GB
+- Physical Memory: 32GB
 - For Hybrid mode: AMD Ryzen AI 9 HX 370 with NPU Driver `32.0.203.237` or `32.0.203.240`
 - For Generic mode: Any Windows PC meeting Ollama's system requirements

-⚠️ **NOTE**: For Hybrid mode, NPU Driver `32.0.203.242` is not compatible, please revert driver to `32.0.203.240`.
+⚠️ **NOTE**: For Hybrid mode, you may experience issues with NPU Driver `32.0.203.242`, it is recommended to revert to driver `32.0.203.240`.
 You can check your driver version by going to *Device Manager -> Neural Processors -> NPU Compute Accelerator Device -> Right-Click Properties -> Driver Tab -> Driver Version*.

+⚠️ **NOTE**: If you do not have access to a Ryzen AI system, you can still use GAIA by installing the generic option.

 ## Dependencies